-The General Data Protection Regulation (GDPR), which comes into force on 25 May 2018, contains several principles which businesses and organisations must comply with.
-These principles are displayed in Article 5 of GDPR.
+The General Data Protection Regulation (GDPR), which comes into force on 25 May 2018, introduces a number of principles relating to processing of personal data which businesses and organisations are obliged to comply with.
+These principles are outlined in Article 5 of GDPR.
 Let’s look at the principles in more detail.

 The Principle of Lawfulness